-New Jersey train crash renews criticism of Christie over transit funding
+New Jersey train crash turns spotlight on Christie, funding crisis

 Thursday's crash inside Hoboken Terminal killed one woman and injured more than 100 others after the train hurtled into the station, smashing through a platform and collapsing a section of the roof.

-On Friday, Christie, a Republican, and the Democratic leaders of the legislature's two houses announced a $16 billion deal to fund the state's transportation trust fund, which provides money for capital projects for highways and public transit, through 2025.
+On Friday, Christie and the Democratic leaders of the legislature's two houses announced a $16 billion deal to fund the state's transportation trust fund, which provides money for capital projects for highways and public transit, through 2025.

 The trust fund had essentially gone bankrupt earlier this summer after Christie and legislators could not agree on how to replenish it.
 The governor declared a state of emergency in July and froze hundreds of ongoing projects, including $2.7 billion worth of New Jersey Transit work.